Chillin’ in Cartago…Literally

 Cartago is famous for its cooler climate and its drizzly evenings.
 Her residents know better than to leave for the day without taking a jacket or a sweater for late afternoon into the evening.
 Coming in from points north, you can feel it in the air as you ascend the hill to Ochomogo before arriving in Cartago.
 Roll down the window, and there it is.
 You can breathe better already.

-When low nighttime clouds and mist descend into Cartago, they float through the streets giving off a mystical, eerie feeling.
+When the low nighttime clouds and mist descend into Cartago, they float through the streets, giving off a mystical, eerie feeling.
 The lights on the side of Irazu Volcano appear to twinkle, and the now foggy lamp posts look like something straight out of an old, nostalgic painting.

 The chill keeps you moving and warm, and coziness envelopes you once you arrive home (or stop by one of Cartago’s many unique coffee shops)!

-Sometimes during a cold front, Cartago will go through periods of low evening temperatures in the mid to high 50s; coupled with rain and drizzle, that’s some pretty raw weather.
+Sometimes, during a cold front (many times this is the Christmas season), Cartago will go through periods of low evening temperatures in the mid to high 50s; coupled with drizzly rain and wind, that’s some pretty raw weather, even for this seasoned New Yorker.

-Having traveled to Costa Rica’s beaches, I enjoy the tropical temps, too, but there’s something very special about Cartago’s climate.
+Having traveled to Costa Rica’s beaches, I enjoy the tropical temperatures, too, but there’s something very magical about Cartago’s climate.
 I don’t know, maybe it’s the same way people feel about Seattle or London.

 Leave a Comment